Kamelot: 2012–2014: Arrival of Karevik and Silverthorn

 Following a period of uncertainty, Khan and Kamelot released separate statements on April 21 and 22 respectively, announcing Khan's departure from the band.
 According to Youngblood, the band was already searching for a new singer, with the deadline for submissions at the end of January.
 On June 22, Kamelot introduced Tommy Karevik as their new official vocalist.
 Karevik had previously appeared as one of the guest singers on the 2011 Pandemonium World Tour.

 Kamelot returned to the German label SPV GmbH to release their tenth record (their first with Karevik), which was unveiled as Silverthorn in July, along with a release date of October 26, 2012.
 A music video was released for the first single from Silverthorn, "Sacrimony (Angel Of Afterlife)".
-Silverthorn was greeted with positive reviews and the band once again charted in the top 100 on the US Billboard Charts at number 79.
+Silverthorn was greeted with positive reviews and the band once again charted in the top 100 on the US Billboard Chart at number 79.

 The band joined Nightwish on their Imaginaerum World Tour in North America as special guests during September and October 2012 in the period leading up to the release of Silverthorn, along with guest vocalists Elize Ryd and Alissa White-Gluz.
 Following the North American tour Kamelot embarked on a European headlining tour during November 2012, with support on the tour coming from Xandria, Triosphere and Blackguard.
 The band also toured new countries on Silverthorn including Australia, Korea and Taiwan.